 IEA No. Cond No. Condition Comments & Evidence Audit Findings Recommendations Note: The use of this material in the regional infrastructure project must be approved prior to the supply of any material.
 SCHE DULE 3 - SPECIFIC ENVIRONMENTAL CONDITIONS ACQUIS ITION UPO ON REQUEST SSD15 S3 C1 Upon receiving a written request for acquisition from the owner of the land listed in Table 1, the Applicant must acquire the land in accordance with the procedures in conditions 5 and 6 of schedule 4.
 Table 1: Land subject to acquisition upon request Residence 102, 903, 908, 933, and 959 Note: To interpret the land referred to in Table 1, see the applicable figures in Appendix 5.
 There have been no written requests for acquisition from the owner of the land listed in Table 1 during the audit period.
 Noise agreements in place for ID 101 (Pierce) and 102 (Filipczyk) - Continue to maintain compliance at 933 (Faulkner) and 959 (Clarke).
-Not triggered MITIGAT TION UPON N REQUEST SSD16 SSD16 S3 C2 Upon receiving a written request from the owner of any residence on the land listed in Table 2, the Applicant must implement additional noise mitigation measures at or in the immediate vicinity of the residence in consultation with the landowner.
+Not triggered MITIGAT TION UPON N REQUEST SSD16 S3 C2 Upon receiving a written request from the owner of any residence on the land listed in Table 2, the Applicant must implement additional noise mitigation measures at or in the immediate vicinity of the residence in consultation with the landowner.
 These measures must be consistent with the measures outlined in the Voluntary Land Acquisition and Mitigation Policy.
 They must also be reasonable and feasible and proportionate with the level of predicted impact.
 If within 3 months of receiving this request from the owner, the Applicant and the owner cannot agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Secretary for resolution.
-Table 2: Land subject to additional mitigation upon request.
-Mitigation Basis Residence Noise 102, 903, 908 and 933 No requests for mitigation have been received during the audit period.
-Not triggered NOISE Note: To interpret the land referred to in Table 2, see the applicable figures in Appendix 5.
-SSD17 S3 C3 Noise Criteria The Applicant must ensure that the noise generated by the development does not exceed the criteria in Table 3 at any Attended noise monitoring reports throughout the audit period have been conducted in accordance with the NSW Noise Policy for Industry (NPfI) which superseded the Compliant
+Table 2: Land subject to additional mitigation upon request Mitigation Basis Residence Noise 102, 903, 908 and 933 residence on the land listed in Table 2, the Applicant must implement additional noise mitigation measures at or in the immediate vicinity of the residence in consultation with the landowner.
+These measures must be consistent with the measures outlined in the Voluntary Land Acquisition and Mitigation Policy.
+They must also be reasonable and feasible and proportionate with the level of predicted impact.
+If within 3 months of receiving this request from the owner, the Applicant and the owner cannot agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Secretary for resolution.
+Table 2: Land subject to additional mitigation upon request Mitigation Basis Residence No requests for mitigation have been received during the audit period.
+Not triggered NOISE SSD17 Attended noise monitoring reports throughout the audit period have been conducted in accordance with the NSW Noise Policy for Industry (NPfI) which superseded the Compliant